 Similar species: One other Physaria species, spreading bladderpod (Physaria gracilis), occurs in Missouri.
-Unlike Missouri bladderpod, spreading bladderpod does not have a silvery-gray appearance, and it does not occur within the range of Missouri bladderpod.
+Unlike Missouri bladderpod, spreading bladderpod does not have a silvery-gray appearance, the basal and stem leaves are similar in shape, and it does not occur within the range of Missouri bladderpod.

 Height: 4 to 8 inches.